taatts/karolinska-gitIntro/src/sealife.md

 Baby sharks are kind of cute, but they do bite.

 ## Sea Otters
-Left handed sea Otters are cutter than baby sharks
+ALL sea Otters are cutter than baby sharks
 If Hadrien could reinvent himself, he would be a Sea Otter in Vancouver

-## Killer whales
-Killer whales are huge but kinda awesome.
-They even appear in literature classics like Moby Dick.
-Would never like to be a killer whale, though.